personalrobotics/lemur/pr_bgl/README.md

 ### `overlay_manager.h`

-The `OverlayManager` class maintains a graph overlay.
+The `overlay_manager` class maintains a graph overlay.
 In other words, given a core graph and an overlay graph, the manager can temporarily "apply" the overlay onto the core graph, copying the appropriate vertices and edges from the overlay to the core graph.
 It then remembers the applied vertices and edges, so that they can be "unapplied" later (removed from the core graph in reverse order).
 It is conjectured that this operation is safe on a core implemented as an adjacency list without invalidating vertex descriptors on the core graph (see [mailing list][bgl-list-remove]).

 Test coverage: No.

 ### `rev_edge_map.h`

-The `RevEdgeMap` class is a readable boost property map which maps from reversed edges to original edges in a reversed graph.
+The `rev_edge_map` class is a readable boost property map which maps from reversed edges to original edges in a reversed graph.

 Test coverage: No.

 Pathfinding Algorithms
 ----------------------

-### `inc_bi.h`
+### `incbi.h`

-The `inc_bi` class implements incremental bidirectional Dijkstra's search over a graph for the single-source single-sink shortest path problem.
+The `incbi` class implements incremental bidirectional Dijkstra's search over a graph for the single-source single-sink shortest path problem.